hyperledger-gerrit-archive/fabric-cop/README.md

 However, since COP is built on top of [CFSSL](https://github.com/cloudflare/cfssl) and CFSSL has its own CLI, you may issue any cfssl command with the `cop cfssl` command prefix.

+### COP server configuration options

+**max_enrollments (Default: 1)** - Allows you to specify how many times a user can use its one time password to enroll itself.
+Setting it to -1 will allow for unlimited enrollments.

 ### Initialize the COP server

 Executing the following "COP" command will generate a private key and self-signed x509 certificate to start the